WhyRFoundation/foundation/2020/hackathon.md

 - Enthusiastic about presenting insights related to text mining analysis?

 The event is made just for you!

-### Teams

-We would like participants to gather in teams of 4 or 5.

-If you do not have a team, please join our [whyr.pl/slack/](http://whyr.pl/slack/) to find out people willing to form a team.
-We are able to combine teams as well if you find it hard to gather a group of 4 or 5 on your own.

-During the registration we will collect the list of your skills to adjust the difficulty level of the challenge and to inform judges about the overall advancement of participants.
-This can also help us create teams if you are unable to find one!

-### Registration

-Text Mining Hackathon is a free event.
-However, the registration is required.
-This will allow organizers to book a capacity of mentors and judges for the event.

-> Use this form [whyr.pl/2020/hackathon/register/](http://whyr.pl/2020/hackathon/register/) to submit the team for the competition!

 ### Event details